tytydraco/yessleep/out/Im_a_Receptionist_at_a_Plastic_Surgeons_Part_1_.md

-“Are you alright, Maggie?”
-He asked me with genuine concern in his voice.
+“Are you alright, Maggie?” he asked me with genuine concern in his voice.
 His soft voice filled my head and as I stared into his glowing green eyes I swear that an immediate sense of relief and pleasure filled my body.